NeotokyoRebuild/NeotokyoRebuild.github.io/src/blog/2024-10-14/index.md

 ## How can I try the game?

 You can try the game any time!
-We have a guide for installing the game - [guide for installing the game](/guide/install)
+We have a [guide for installing the game](/guide/install).

 ## Can I contribute?